 Applicants should carefully consider their budget requests and submit a budget commensurate with their project goals.
 The U.S. Embassy reserves the right to award less or more than the funds described in the absence of worthy applications or under such other circumstances as it may deem to be in the best interest of the U.S. government.

-Project and Budget Periods: Local grants projects generally must be completed in one year or less.
+Project and Budget Periods: Estimated start date should be on or after August 1, 2023.
+Local grants projects generally must be completed in one year or less.
 The Public Affairs Section will entertain applications for continuation grants funded under these awards, beyond the initial budget period, on a noncompetitive basis, subject to availability of funds, satisfactory progress of the applicants, and a determination that continued funding would be in the best interest of the Department of State.